 What is male infertility?

-Common male infertility problems are usually identified either in the physical abnormalities of the reproductive tract or abnormalities of the sperm itself.
+Common male fertility problems are usually identified either in the physical abnormalities of the reproductive tract or abnormalities of the sperm itself.
 In many cases the causes of male infertility are unknown.
 During investigations, we conduct a semen analysis to check the number, activity and shape of the sperm.

 What causes male infertility ?